Are you one of those people who can’t function in the morning until you’ve had your coffee?

 One gene, called CYP1A2, controls the expression of an enzyme that affects the breakdown and clearance of caffeine from your body.
 And not everyone possesses that gene.
 Those of you with a copy of the CYP1A2 gene from both mom and dad (homozygous) are experts at clearing caffeine from your body.
 You are the ones who benefit the most from coffee and caffeine.
 (6)

-But about 10% of the population are slow metabolizers of coffee.
+But about 10% of the population metabolize coffee slowly.
 Perhaps you have a friend or relative who starts sweating, or gets jittery shortly after drinking coffee?
 This is an example of a slow caffeine metabolizer.
 And for them, drinking coffee/caffeine could actually shorten their life!

 What this means is that if you have the right genetics, coffee is a health food that prolongs your life.
 But with the wrong genetics, coffee will increase your risk of heart attack and likely create poorer health outcomes.